-Car Dealers and Lenders Don’t Care If Buyers Default: They Still Make Money
+Car Dealers and Lenders Don’t Care if Buyers Default: They Still Make Money

-Accusations of accepting loans they know will fail and also of putting borrowers at precarious financial risk.
-Attorneys general in Mississippi and Massachusetts allege these lenders “squeeze as much money from delinquent borrowers as possible,” according to Consumer Reports.
-In each state’s case against the lenders, they ultimately settled in court without admitting any wrongdoing.
+The lending institutions were accused of accepting loans they knew would fail and placing borrowers at precarious financial risk.
+Attorneys general in Mississippi and Massachusetts alleged these lenders “squeeze[d] as much money from delinquent borrowers as possible,” according to Consumer Reports.
+In each state’s case against the lenders, they settled in court without admitting any wrongdoing.

 Why do some car dealers and lenders charge so much interest?

 In cases involving settlements, evidence showed lenders and dealers worked together, marking up specific cars that low-income borrowers could afford.
 Other times, they pushed borrowers into more expensive vehicles with monthly payments higher than the consumers could handle.
 Yet another scenario involved paying dealers less in fees for subprime borrowers.
 Those are only a few ways these car dealers and lenders guaranteed a profitable outcome for themselves.

 The typical methods that unscrupulous lenders use are high-interest rates and long-term loans.
 In some cases, 84- and 96-month loans are ways to keep payments lower.
 If the borrower defaults, the lender can repossess and resell the car or garnish the person’s wages and tax refunds.
 That happens regularly in an industry with extensive regulation.

 Credit scores are readily available, so less ethical companies can easily identify subprime borrowers more vulnerable to high-interest, long-term loans.
 “Subprime” refers to a credit score under 650.
 The industry median interest rate for subprime car loans is 15%.
 Financing through a bank or credit union is around 10%.

 How much can a lender make from early loan defaults?